javierlopezdeancos/dux/README.md

 ### Import

-Import the Dux singleton instance:
+Import the ErreEle singleton instance:

 ```typescript
 import rl from 'erre-ele';
 ```

 ### Interface
-Review and use to your implementations how the IDux interface looks
+Review and use to your implementations how the IErreEle interface looks

 ```typescript
 export interface IErreEle<S> {